- Undergraduate Program

 - Honors & Awards

 When you bring your thesis to Academic Programs, 4-315, you should include the following items:

 - Signatures: The title page of both copies must have original signatures of the student, research supervisor, and co-supervisor (if applicable).
-Theses are accepted by the Associate Department Head for Education, Professor Nergis Mavalvala, who will sign each thesis at a later date (after it has been accepted in Academic Programs).
+Theses are accepted by the Associate Department Head, Professor Nergis Mavalvala, who will sign each thesis at a later date (after it has been accepted in Academic Programs).